 A diversity essay is required or recommended for many medical school secondary applications.
 In the cases that the diversity essay is recommended, you should still consider it as a requirement, as submitting additional, strong materials maximize your chances of acceptance.

 If you’re worried that you don’t count as a diverse candidate because you don’t belong to a historically underrepresented group, cast your concerns aside.
-Diversity in the context of medical school applications is not a politically correct code word to only matriculate ethnic or racial minorities.
+Diversity in the context of diversity essays for medical school is not a code word to only matriculate ethnic or racial minorities.